nhselect/step1-training/content/roles/assessor.md

 ---
 The Assessor is responsible for:

-  - Confirming Learners’ self-assessed ‘achieved’ Step 1 proficiencies
+  - Confirming Learners’ self-assessed ‘achieved’ Steps proficiencies

 Before you can perform this role in the platform, you need to: